Mfecane

-Traditional estimates for the death toll range from 1 million to 2 million, however these numbers are controversial, and some recent scholars revise the mortality figure significantly downward and attributes the root causes to complex political, economic, and environmental developments.
-The Mfecane is significant in that it saw the formation of new states, institutions, and ethnic identities in Eastern Southern Africa.
+Traditional estimates for the death toll range from 1 million to 2 million; however, these numbers are controversial, and some recent scholars revise the mortality figure significantly downwards and attribute the root causes to complex political, economic, and environmental developments.
+The Mfecane is significant in that it saw the formation of new states, institutions, and ethnic identities in southeastern Africa.

 The Mfecane's historiography itself is also historically significant, with different versions having been employed to serve a range of political purposes since its inception as a historical concept.
+The label first emerged in the 1830s and blamed the disruption on the actions of King Shaka, who was alleged to have waged near-genocidal wars that depopulated the land and sparked a chain reaction of violence as fleeing groups sought to conquer new lands.
+Since the latter half of the 20th century, this interpretation has fallen out of favour among scholars due to a lack of historical evidence.